St. Barbara Chappel (Warsaw)

-St. Barbara Chappel (Kaplica św.
+The Chapel of St. Barbara (Kaplica św.
 Barbary) is a Roman Catholic chapel in the Śródmieście district of Warsaw, Poland.

 History

 The origins of the church date back to 1781, when a small chapel was erected at the Świętokrzyski Cemetery.
 In 1866 the cemetery chapel was turned into the parish church.
 The surroundings of the small church rapidly developed in the second half of the 19th century.
 The church, though located in the central part of Warsaw, had capacity of only 200 people.
 A new building was greatly needed so in 1880 a new building was built and the new church was ceremonially consecrated by Archbishop Wincenty Popiel in June 1883.
 The new three-nave building could hold 3,000 people.